EnSync-engine/Node-SDK/Doc.md

 ## Full Documentation

-This is the client SDK for [EnSync engine](https://ensync.cloud) (event-delivery based integration engine) that enables you to integrate with third-party apps as though they were native to your system and in realtime.
+This is the client SDK for [EnSync engine](https://ensync.cloud) - a high-performance message-driven integration engine that enables you to integrate with third-party apps as though they were native to your system and in realtime.

 See [Documentation on EnSync Engine](https://docs.tryensync.com/introduction.html).
 See [Documentation on Our SDKs](https://docs.tryensync.com/sdk.html).